postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ##### Always open request in new tab

 If you want to open requests in a single tab every time you click a request in the side bar, set the option 'Always open requests in new tab' to OFF in Settings screen.
-The following screen clearly illustrates this:
+The following screen illustrates this:

 [![open req in new tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)